 The Hawai‘i State Law Library Sysem (HSLLS) provides computers for accessing electronic resources and the internet for legal research only.
-All users of the HSLLS public computers are subject to the Public Computer Use Policy and Guidelines.
+All users of the HSLLS public computers are subject to the Public Computer and Internet Use Policy and Guidelines.

 Accessibility and Availability